thiblahute/meson-website/RPM-module.md

 The RPM module can be used to create a sample rpm spec file for a Meson project.
 It autodetects installed files, dependencies and so on.
 Using it is very simple.
-At the very end of your Meson project add these two lines.
+At the very end of your Meson project (that is, the end of your toplevel <tt>meson.build</tt> file) add these two lines.

     rpm = import('rpm')
     rpm.generate_spec_template()